carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 ## Levels: Corn Cotton Other Soybeans Wheat
 ```

 We'll note we got a bit of extra information when we are looking at the `Crop` column.
 With the column `Years`, R stored the data as pure numbers (integer, or "whole" numbers without decimal places in this case).
 With `Crop`, R has stored this column as something called a _factor_ which is a way to store information that is best sorted into different categories instead of numbers -- this is often called a _categorical variable_ while `Years` is called a _numerical variable_.
 R also tells us how many _levels_ this categorical column has, which is just R's way of counting up the number of categories that `Crop` can be.
-In this case, we see ther are 5 categories of crops in this dataset, `Corn`, `Cotton`, `Other`, `Soybeans` and `Wheat`.
+In this case, we see there are 5 categories of crops in this dataset, `Corn`, `Cotton`, `Other`, `Soybeans` and `Wheat`.
 Note that by default R is ordering them alphetetically.

 ### Using `str` to get column types

-<font color="magenta">I think we should do this after head and discussing different types of data.</font>
+<font color="magenta">I think we should do this after head and discussing different types of data.
+(DENA: Can we ditch this entirely?
+Do we need str if we've given them the head example already?
+BRITTANI: I would say that we need both str and head. str contains information that head does not, such as the class of the object and variables.)</font>

-Like with the function `head`, he `str` function is helpful for getting a quick look at your data and summarizing what kinds of columns you have:
+Like with the function `head`, the `str` function is helpful for getting a quick look at your data and summarizing what kinds of columns you have:

 ```r